Dave Derby: Gramercy Arms

-In addition to his work with Gramercy Arms, Dave was a founding member of The Dambuilders, a band in the early 1990s Boston rock scene.
-The founding members: Derby, Tryan George, and Eric Masunaga, all from Hawaii had played in different incarnations (such as the Exactones, Papaya, Pomade, Green-Eyed Tiki and Chicken Eats the Worm) before moving to Boston in 1990.
-The band began as the Dambuilders in Hawaii in a three-piece and four-piece configuration.
-Early violin was provided by Debbie Fox.
-With Fox's involvement, nearly all of the band's songs had electric violin tracks.
-Around 1992, the "classic line-up" consisted of Derby (bass guitar and lead vocals), Masunaga (guitar), Kevin March (drums), and Joan Wasser (violin).
-Many of the band's early recordings were engineered by Masunaga.

 Lloyd Cole

 Following the dissolution of the Dambuilders in 1996, Dave formed a lo-fi home-recording-focused musical project called Brilliantine.
 Dave's friend Claudia Gonson (The Magnetic Fields) introduced him to Lloyd Cole who was initially interested in producing Brilliantine only to join as keyboardist.
 When Cole's bassist was unavailable for a tour of the US and Brazil, Dave was recruited to play bass in Lloyd Cole's band The Negatives.
 Derby and Cole have co-written numerous songs and shared production credits for both of their respective musical projects.

 Other projects

-In 2003 Derby released his first solo album "Even Further Behind" on Badman Recordings and in 2007 released "Dave Derby and the Norfolk Downs" on Reveal Records.
+In 2003 Derby released his first solo album Even Further Behind on Badman Recordings and in 2007 released Dave Derby and the Norfolk Downs on Reveal Records.